zerorzero/pip-turbo/README.md

 A fast, concurrent Python package installer that supercharges your pip installations using multi-threading.

+Tired of waiting for pip to install packages one by one? pip-turbo installs your requirements.txt up to 4x faster with concurrent processing.
+No more interrupted workflows - just fire and forget! 🔥

 ## ✨ Features

 - **Concurrent Installation**: Installs multiple packages simultaneously using thread pooling